tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 This means that an empty list will have type `'a list`.
 And, interestingly enough, a `let`-bound empty list will have type scheme `forall 'a. 'a list`.
+Note that this is only legal if your lists are immutable, as they are in Scrapscript.

 ### Pattern matching